Deji Olatoye

-Ayodeji Olatoye (born July 20, 1991) is a former American football cornerback.
-He played college football at North Carolina A&T. He was originally signed by the Baltimore Ravens as an undrafted free agent in 2014.
+Ayodeji Olatoye (born July 20, 1991) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the North Carolina A&T Aggies.
+He was signed by the Baltimore Ravens as an undrafted free agent in 2014.

 Early years

 Olatoye attended Dublin Scioto High School in Dublin, Ohio.
 While there he was a three-year letterman.
 He also earned All-Central District Division II honors.
 As a senior, he played in seven games and recorded 49 tackles and one interception which was returned for a touchdown.

 In addition to football, Olatoye lettered in basketball three times and was the team's starting power forward as a senior.
 He also lettered in soccer and track and field.
 In track, he set the school record in the high jump with a mark of 6-foot, 4-inches and also ran the third leg in the 4 × 400 metres relay.

 College career

 Olatoye accepted a football scholarship from the University of Colorado, where he graduated from with a degree in mass communications.
 He redshirted his first season in 2009.

 As a freshman in 2010, he recorded six special teams tackles and one forced fumble.
 As a sophomore in 2011, he posted 10 tackles and one pass defensed in four games.

-As a junior in 2012, Olatoye transferred to North Carolina A&T.He started 10 games, tallying 30 tackles, seven passes defensed, three interceptions, and two fumble recoveries.
+As a junior in 2012, Olatoye transferred to North Carolina A&T. He started 10 games, tallying 30 tackles, seven passes defensed, three interceptions, and two fumble recoveries.

 As a senior in 2013, he played in 11 games making 39 tackles, two interceptions and 11 passes defensed.
 He was a member of a defense that allowed 277.9 total yards-per-game, including 187.6 passing, and just 16.8 points-per-game.